 Around 1,683,862,863 people use the Internet every day.
-In the eyes of brands and online advertisers, that’s 1.6 billion potential new opportunities to get ads in front of their target audience.
+In the eyes of brands and online advertisers, that’s 1.6 billion potential new opportunities to get their ads in front of their target audience.

-What is a Data Management Platform?
+What Is a Data Management Platform (DMP)?

-- Data from an advertiser’s web and mobile analytics tools.
+- Web and mobile analytics tools.

-- Customer Relationship Management (CRM) systems.
+- Customer relationship management (CRM) systems.

 - Transactional systems.

-However, this type of data is still regularly used by marketers to help reach and target a desired audience — even though it isn’t considered as valuable as first- or second-party data.
+However, this type of data is still regularly used by marketers to help reach and target their desired audience — even though it isn’t considered as valuable as 1st- or 2nd-party data.

 Each piece of user data is analyzed and put into different categories (also called data taxonomies) in order to build distinct user profiles.